 Telia will require that all Registration Officers comply with all the relevant provisions of this CPS.
 Telia will make available registration policies and Subscriber responsibility descriptions to Subscribers acting as RA and will require them to comply with the registration policies and Subscriber responsibility descriptions through a certification service agreement.
-The registration policies and Subscriber responsibility descriptions contain all relevant information pertaining the rights and obligations of the Registration Officers, Subscribers and Relying Parties.
+The registration policies and Subscriber responsibility descriptions of the Registration of the